-In summary, what is emerged from these studies was a defective constitution of the BSC [9].
-On one hand, these empirical data confirm FEDs as disorders of embodiment, and on the other hand, they help to better understand the bodily experiences in FED, going beyond behaviour symptoms.
+Self: Pornographic conceptualization [52] of the Self that is based on being seen and on the approval others.
+Other: The Other is reduced to its gaze bodily experiences in FED, going beyond behaviour symptoms.
 The ALH hypothesis further explains the role of bodily experiences in FED.
 In particular, it shows how a defect in the integration of the various signals coming from both inside and outside of the body can be explain the symptoms of the FED [46, 50].